andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 <h4 class="article-subheader">Ok Let's Go to the Bar!</h4>
-As our blood alcohol content steadily rises our interest in athletic endeavors decreases in equal portion.
+As our blood alcohol content swiftly rises so too does our interest in athletics wanes.
 Some time in the mid-afternoon the carousing committee decides to transfer the festivities to the bar.
 As anyone who has tried to herd a dozen half drunk men, this takes at least two beers worth of time.
 Eventually we hop on the